|HPS 0410||Einstein for Everyone|

 |Take a flat Euclidean surface.
 The geometry on its surface will be Euclidean, obviously.
 That means, if we draw a triangle on the surface, its angles will sum to 180 degrees.|

-the surface has now acquired extrinsic curvature.
-However its intrinsic
+means the surface has now acquired extrinsic curvature.
+However its

-curvature has not changed; it is still intrinsically flat.
-To see this
+intrinsic curvature has not changed; it is still intrinsically flat.

-consider any figure that you might have drawn on the surface.
-Within
+To see this consider any figure that you might have drawn on the

-disturbed.
-If the figure conformed to Euclidean geometry before
+figure is disturbed.
+If the figure conformed to Euclidean

-being rolled up, it will conform to Euclidean geometry after being
+geometry before being rolled up, it will conform to Euclidean

 For example, when the surface was rolled up, the sides of the triangle shown are bent into the higher dimension by the rolling up of the surface.
 But within the surface, they remain straight lines in the sense relevant to the intrinsic geometry.
 That is, they remain geodesics, the shortest distances in the surface between the corners of the triangle.
 Correspondingly, by measures taken within the surface, the angles of the triangle will still sum to 180 degrees.